-In the event a student fails to meet SAP requirements, eligibility to receive Federal Aid will be suspended until they achieve the required standards.
+In the event a student fails to meet SAP requirements, eligibility to receive Federal Aid will be suspended until they achieve the required standards or successfully appeal.
 Students who meet SAP standards will be re-instated in normal status with full Federal Aid eligibility for subsequent semesters.

-Last Updated June 2020
+Last Updated June 2024